 The NFR Model finds the roadway shortest paths between each zone pair based on the generalized cost function shown in the equation below.
-This function considers congested travel time along with any tolls that may be incurred along a path.
+This function considers congested travel time along with any tolls incurred along a path.
 The value of time parameter, expressed in 2010 dollars, varies by time period with values shown in Table 9.2.
 Travel time, distance, and toll costs are individually skimmed during the pathbuilding process.
-It is important to note there are not currently any toll facilities in the NFR region.
+It is important to note there were not any toll facilities in the NFR region in 2019.
 Therefore, the toll and HOT aspects of the travel model are only applicable in forecast year scenarios that include toll and/or managed lane facilities.